11 Examples of How AI is Used in Business in 2026

 Some of the most impactful technologies in AI include generative AI and natural language processing (NLP) tools like ChatGPT, machine learning, and deep learning.

-Rather than replacing workers, AI is used to reduce repetitive work, drive efficiencies, and maximize human potential by helping employees and businesses work more strategically.
-For small businesses with lean teams and resources, AI can offer a strategic advantage by automating routine tasks and scaling operations, enabling SMBs to compete more effectively with larger organizations.
+For small businesses with lean teams and resources, AI can offer a strategic advantage by automating routine tasks and scaling operations to help them compete more effectively with larger organizations.
 Learn more about the benefits of using AI in business, as well as specific uses across departments.

-How are businesses using AI?
+How are businesses using AI in 2026?

 AI has many use cases and benefits for businesses.
 A survey distributed by Intuit QuickBooks featuring insights from more than 2,200 small businesses found that as of 2025, 68% of respondents use AI regularly, compared to 48% in 2024.